jeancroy/fuzz-aldrin-plus/README.md

 **How often is that condition true ?**
 Let's consider an alphabet that contain 26 lowercase letters, 10 numbers, a few symbols ` _!?=<>`.
 That's a 40+ symbol alphabet.
 Under a uniform usage model of those symbols, we have the hit condition occurs about 2.5% of the time (1/40).
 If we suppose only 10-20 of those character are popular the hit rate is about 5-10%.

-This mean we'll try to minimize the number of operation that happens outside of math points. - Increasing the cost of a hit, while deceasing the cost of non hits looks like a possibly worthwhile proposition.
-It also means we'll want to somewhat control the number of positive hit we'll compute.
+This mean we'll try to minimize the number of operation that happens outside of math points.
+Increasing the cost of a hit, while deceasing the cost of non hits looks like a possibly worthwhile proposition.

+A connonical example of this is that, instead of testing each character against the list of separator, setting a flag for next character being a start-of-word, we first comfirm a match then look behind for separator.
+The characterisation works is sometime repeated more than once, but so far this scheme benchmarked better than alternatives we have tried to avoid doing extra work.

-This is also a natural fit to our logic, the most expensive part being to determine how to score similarity between characters (including context similarity)
+Having work concentrated at hit points is also a natural fit to our logic, the most expensive part being to determine how to score similarity between characters (including context similarity).
+However, it also means we'll want to somewhat control the number of positive hit we'll compute - that's the purpose of missed hit optimisation.

 ### What about stack of needles ?